 – Work with local guides to establish curricula for training in English language, visitor services, tour techniques, earth sciences, anthropology, and first aid.

 – Encourage women and girls to consider guiding as a career, and empowering them to fully participate in cooperatives and workshops.

 –Use the Resource Center to lend equipment to guides and the community: books, binoculars, field guides, and hiking supplies.
 Establish satellite equipment lending locations.

 Our project model is to focus our work on Ometepe during the US winter (October-April).
-We will continue supporting a team of volunteer interns who want to develop practical skills, from conservation work to Spanish language.
+When the political unrest in Nicaragua is resolved, we will continue supporting a team of volunteer interns who want to develop practical skills, from conservation work to Spanish language.
 During the US summer, the directors and most interns will return to the US for the summer tourism season.
 During the US summer, we still need at least one volunteer with the skills to work independently, running the project and caring for the resource center.
 This could be an ideal project for a student who needs a summer internship.
 If you’re interested in volunteering, please check out our Get Involved page.
 And thanks!

 Who We Are:

 Project Directors Jeff and Kate Zylland are devoted to promoting community-based ecotourism, education, and guiding.
 Since 2010 they have lived the seasonal life, working for up to six months at a time in National Parks and environmental education centers in the US, and volunteering internationally.